JonathanSalwan/Triton/README.md

 All information and examples about **Triton** are published on the [wiki](https://github.com/JonathanSalwan/Triton/wiki)

 As Triton is a young project, please, **don't blame us** if it is not yet reliable.
-[Pull requests](https://github.com/JonathanSalwan/Triton/issues) are always better than troll =).
+[Open issues](https://github.com/JonathanSalwan/Triton/issues) or [Pull requests](https://github.com/JonathanSalwan/Triton/pulls) are always better than troll =).